baer1/dentex.github.io/source/apps/YouTubeDownloader/index.markdown

 ![YTD](/images/apps/ytd.png)

-`versionCode="88"`

-`versionName="4.2"`
+`versionCode="89"`

+`versionName="4.3"`

 Download the latest APK from [THIS BLOG](http://dentex.github.io/files/apk/latest/dentex.youtube.downloader.apk)
+[temporary, the latest version 4.3 is available only here]

-or take it from anyone of this sites:
+or take it from anyone of this sites [v4.2]:

 [![opera_link](/images/others/opera_badge.png)](http://apps.opera.com/youtube_downloader_and_audio_converterextractor.html)